developerY/BasePro/applications/photodo/docs/DI.md

 * [ ] **Create `PhotoDoListViewModel`** in the `photodolist` feature, injecting the `PhotoDoRepository`.
 * [ ] **Create a `PhotoDoDetailViewModel`** in the `home` feature (it will also need to load data for a single item).
 * [ ] **Update `PhotoDoListUiRoute` and `PhotoDoDetailUiRoute`** to use their respective ViewModels via `hiltViewModel()`.

-You have a solid plan and an excellent architectural pattern to follow from your `ashbike` app.
-You are ready to start building.
-Good luck!